 Andrew Rose – Treasurer

-Andrew is currently the CFO for Azonto Petroleum Ltd and has worked in this capacity in the fuel and energy sector for 15 years before his retirement in 2016.
+Andrew worked as Finance Director of a number of small companies in the fuel and energy sector for 15 years before his retirement in 2016.
 Prior to this he was an investment banker at a variety of firms including Societe Generale, ING Barings, James Capel and JP Morgan.
 Andrew went to Ampleforth College and then Cambridge University where he read Engineering.
-He took part in the Centre’s first CEO Sleepout in 2014 and is a chair of the Centre’s Finance and Risk Committee.
+He chairs the Centre’s Finance and Risk Committee.